fischertechnik/txt_demo_c_download/README.md

 - As TXT local C/C++ application<br/>
 A local C/C++ application instead of a local RoboPro program.<br/>
 This is faster because of the leak of overhead from the RoboPro.
-The fischertechnik TXT C/C++ interface offers direct access to the TXT actuators outputs, sensors inputs, the I2C interface and the camera device.
+The <font  color="#e2001a">fischer</font><font  color="#006ab2">technik</font> TXT C/C++ interface offers direct access to the TXT actuators outputs, sensors inputs, the I2C interface and the camera device.
 There is for example also access to the file system, disk memory, USB memory and SD-card, the internet interface.
  In combination with technologies like Civetweb, or Mosquitto MQTT this offers a possibility to create functional units which can be part of a bigger system.
 Also interesting for the end-user and the educational world.